Tummy Tuck Surgery Treatment & Procedure

 What happens during the Tummy Tuck surgery?

 The tummy tuck procedure is performed under general anesthesia.
 During the procedure, the surgeon makes an incision in the abdomen where the length of the incision depends on the excess fat or skin to be removed.
 Then, the surgeon will disconnect the skin from underlying tissue and fat deposits and tightens the abdominal muscles.
 Finally, the remaining skin is stretched tightly and sutured.
 The surgery may last for about three to four hours.

-After the surgery, it may take few weeks to return to the normal activities and work.
+After the surgery, it may take a few weeks to return to the normal activities and work.
 You must avoid strenuous exercise and lifting heavy objects for about six weeks.
 Your doctor would prescribe you certain medications after the surgery.
 You must follow the instructions given by your doctor to avoid the complications.